Human Diastrophism: Background

 From 1981 until 1996, the Hernandez brothers—Mario (b.
 1953), Gilbert (b.
 1957), and Jaime (b.
 1959)–showcased their work in their anthology comic book Love and Rockets.
 Gilbert's Palomar stories and Jaime's Locas stories accounted for the bulk of the content.
 Love and Rockets soon gained recognition as one of the leading publications in alternative comics.
 The stories rely on the complex social interactions of their large casts of characters, which drew attention for the large numbers of ethnic minorities—Latinos in particular—and complex and prominent female characters, in a field known traditionally for less sympathetic—and often misogynistic—portrayals of women.

 Gilbert's Luba appeared in the first issue; a reworked version of the character as she came to be known first appeared in his Palomar stories as a strong-willed, hammer-wielding bañadora ("bathhouse girl").
 Over the course of the stories she made her way to the center of political and social happenings in the fictional Latin American village of Palomar.
-Hernandez introduces her and the teenaged Heraclio as newcomers to the fictional Latin American village of Palomar in "Sopa de Gran Pena" (Spanish for "Heartbreak Soup") in Love and Rockets in 1983.
-Hernandez gradually took advantage of serialization to broaden his narrative scope; the stories became longer and more ambitious, and Hernandez delved more deeply into the backgrounds of his large cast of characters as their stories develop over a narrative timeframe of decades.
-Hernandez embarked on his longest and most complex work to date when he began Human Diastrophism in 1987.
+Hernández introduces her and the teenaged Heraclio as newcomers to the fictional Latin American village of Palomar in "Sopa de Gran Pena" (Spanish for "Heartbreak Soup") in Love and Rockets in 1983.
+Hernández gradually took advantage of serialization to broaden his narrative scope; the stories became longer and more ambitious, and Hernández delved more deeply into the backgrounds of his large cast of characters as their stories develop over a narrative timeframe of decades.
+Hernández embarked on his longest and most complex work to date when he began Human Diastrophism in 1987.